 Fig. 2.
-Recovery of sweet potato feathery mottle virus (SPFMV)-free sweet potato using cultures of shoot apex.
+Recovered of sweet potato feathery mottle virus (SPFMV)-free sweet potato using cultures of shoot apex.
 A) Sweet potato with russet crack-like symptom (RC-LS) (left six tubers) and healthy one (right one tuber) used in this study; B) New plants growing from RC-LS-infected tuber; C) Shoot apex 0.1-0.3 mm in size token from RC-LS plant and cultured on Komamine& Nomura (1998) medium supplemented with 0.05 μM NAA and 4.44 μM BAP; D) Elongated initial leaf after 3 weeks of culture; E) Meristem and growing of two initial leaves after 6weeks of culture; F) One big leaf and two initial leaves after 9weeks of culture; and G) The complete plants after12 weeks of culture on phytohormone-free MS medium

 3.4 Acclimation

 All of the three methods conducted in this study for acclimation of recovering plants gave the same taking rates (100%) in final.
-However, methods of 1) directly transplanted into pot of sterilized soil and 2) directly transplanted into pot of sterilized vermiculite needed a long time (2-3 weeks) for recovery as the plant growth environments (humidity and airtight) were changed too much from in vitro to in vivo.
-On the other hand, the method of 3) directly transplanted into sterilized vermiculite of pot sealed up with vinyl bag showed quick growth of bud, and needed only one week for recovery.
+However, methods of 1) directly transplanted into pot of sterilized soil and 2) directly transplanted into pot of sterilized vermiculite needed a long time (2-3 weeks) for recovered as the plant growth environments (humidity and airtight) were changed too much from in vitro to in vivo.
+On the other hand, the method of 3) directly transplanted into sterilized vermiculite of pot sealed up with vinyl bag showed quick growth of bud, and needed only one week for recovered.
 This method was also conducted successfully in other plants, bahiagrass (Paspalum notatum) [17], guinea grass (Panicum maximum) [18].
 Therefore, the 3rd method was thought to be the best for recovered plants of sweet potato with short time, and easily operating in large quantity.

 3.5 Virus Detection

 The recovered candidate virus-free plants were provided for virus detection using RT-PCR method.
 As a control, the infected SPFMV plant was also used for RNA extraction.
 Total RNAs were extracted efficiently using ISOGEN RNA extraction kit (Fig. 3A) from both of the leaves.
-The result of RT-PCR indicated that 200-300 bp of the specific fragment of SPFMV was amplified (Fig. 3B) in sample of leaves of P (a sufferer of SPFMV), and there were not specific bands of the fragments in F1 and F2 (the leaves of recovery plants by shoot apex culture).
-The above results of RT-PCR have made it clear that SPFMV could be precisely detected, and together, that whether the SPFMV of the recovery plants have already been removed or not could be confirmed exactly within a short time.
+The result of RT-PCR indicated that 200-300 bp of the specific fragment of SPFMV was amplified (Fig. 3B) in sample of leaves of P (a sufferer of SPFMV), and there were not specific bands of the fragments in F1 and F2 (the leaves of recovered plants by shoot apex culture).
+The above results of RT-PCR have made it clear that SPFMV could be precisely detected, and together, that whether the SPFMV of the recovered plants have already been removed or not could be confirmed exactly within a short time.